 Master in Theoretical Philosophy

 Since the start of 2012, the Chair of Theoretical Philosophy has been offering the Master program in Theoretical Philosophy.
-This program enables specialisation in the fields of metaphysics, epistemology, philosophy of language and philosophy of mind.
-We concentrate on authors of the classical German philosophical tradition as well as 20th century authors in the Analytic tradition.
+This program enables specialization in the fields of metaphysics, epistemology, philosophy of language and philosophy of mind.
+We concentrate on authors of the classical German philosophical tradition as well as 20th century authors in the analytic tradition.

 Outline of the Master in Theoretical Philosophy